terminological/dtrackr/README.md

 It is usually at this point someone says, “Did you exclude XYZ?” or “How many of WXY did you find in each group?” or something similar.
-Before trackr you would have muttered something about having to look at the code to see what you did (and hope it does the same thing next time), but now all you do is this:
+Before dtrackr you would have muttered something about having to look at the code to see what you did (and hope it does the same thing next time), but now all you do is this: